lcwheeler/lcwheeler.github.io/resources.md

 *To install or contribute to orbweaver, go to the [github repo](https://github.com/lcwheeler/orbweaver).*

-#### Ambigauss

-Ambigauss is another pet project and another work in progress, developed by the members of the [Beer and Theory Society](https://github.com/BeerTheorySociety).
-It's a Python library designed specifically for analyzing spectral datasets.
-It includes tools for finding peaks, fitting various spectral shapes to data, and simulating data.

-*To install or contribute to ambigauss, go to the [github repo](https://github.com/BeerTheorySociety/ambigauss).*

 #### Kmertime

 Kmertime is a super simple tool, written in python and cython, for counting k-mers in sequence data.
 It is reasonably fast and uses a convenient "KmerSet" class for handling the data.
 Kmertime also has a built-in function for generating random sequences.